-The Top 5 Commercial Real Estate Owners By Square Feet
+The Top 4 Commercial Property Owners by Square Feet

-Here’s our overview of the top five commercial real estate owners by square footage.
+Here’s our overview of the top four commercial property owners by square footage.

-Prologis is the top CRE owner in the world, with almost 607 million square feet around the globe as of 2015, according to the 2015 Annual Report.
+Prologis is the top commercial real estate owner in the world, with almost 607 million square feet around the globe as of 2015, according to the 2015 Annual Report.

 The behemoth company both owns and invests in industrial real estate, focusing on supply chain facilities near major transportation hubs, including airports, seaports and interstates.
 Prologis uses its immense size as a selling point to lure e-commerce companies with diverse and growing needs.